celo-org/celo-monorepo/packages/mobile/README.md

 By default, the mobile wallet app runs geth in ultralight sync mode where all the epoch headers are fetched.
 The default sync mode is defined in [packages/mobile/.env](https://github.com/celo-org/celo-monorepo/blob/master/packages/mobile/.env#L4) file.

-To run the wallet in zero sync mode, where it uses a trusted node rather than the local geth node as a provider, turn on Celo Lite mode from settings or update the zero sync initially enabled parameter in the .env file.
+To run the wallet in zero sync mode, using a trusted node rather than the local geth node as a provider, turn it on from the Celo Lite page in settings or update the zero sync initially enabled parameter in the .env file linked above.
+When zero sync mode is turned back off, the wallet will switch to the default sync mode as specified in the .env file.
 By default, the trusted node is `https://{TESTNET}-forno.celo-testnet.org/`, however any trusted node can be used.
 In zero sync mode, the wallet signs transactions locally in web3 then sends them to the trusted node.

 ## Testing